 Early in the 1980’s artist Henry Lohse led an energetic charge to get a brick-and-mortar Visual Arts Center built in Charlotte County.
 The Guild secured a long-term lease of Punta Gorda City property at the corner of Maud Street and Marion Avenue.
 Fred Babcock was the first Patron of the Arts and contributed greatly to the building fund.

 Today we provide the finest art classes, instructors and exhibit opportunities for our members and visitors alike.
-Courses are designed for all ages and skill levels and we offer a variety of classes and workshops throughout the year in all media.
+Courses are designed for all ages and skill levels with a variety of classes and workshops throughout the year.

 The Visual Arts Center has ground-level entry with ramped access.
 The entire facility is wheel chair accessible including restrooms, water fountains, sinks, parking, curbing, main entry and exit.
 The executive director is the staff member responsible for overseeing accessibility and working with the facilities manager to comply city, state, and federal disability requirements.
 The director annually evaluates the facility to comply with Section 504, the ADA, the Uniform Federal Accessibility Standards, and the American’s with Disabilities Act Accessibility Guidelines.
 Signage is throughout the building reflective of the universal symbols.